 Skip to content

-Create a Instance
+Create a Date Instance

 typescript

-const date: FastjsDate = date.create();
+const d: FastjsDate = date.create();

 Convert to string

-What is active time(active string)?
+What is active time?

 typescript

-const str = date.toString();
+const d = date.create();

 typescript

-import { FastjsDate } from "jsfast";
+import { date } from "jsfast";

 setInterval(() => {

-console.log(date.toActiveString()); // This will change every second
+console.log(clock.toActiveString()); // ticks every second

 }, 1000);